 Breakfast: Steel Cut Oats with Peanut Butter and banana

-- Triple Peanut Butter Cookies, with a glass of soy or peanut milk
+- Triple Peanut Butter Cookies, with a glass of soy milk

 - Banana with peanut butter and cinnamon

 - Handful of peanuts and/or choice of fruit like sliced orange or grapefruit.